You just created a Dashlane account. Let's break down the basics and get you set up.

 Learn more about how to fill out a form using Dashlane.

 When you connect Dashlane to all of your devices, you're able to add, access, and manage credentials from anywhere and any device.
 Click below to get Dashlane on your desired devices.

 Note that Sync is only available for Premium and business plans, including trial plans.
 Learn more about syncing your Dashlane data.

-Breaches are unfortunately common, and we want you to be the first to know if your account may have been compromised.
+Breaches are unfortunately common, and we want you to be the first to know if your account might have been compromised.

 We'll send you an alert if a hack is linked to an account you have stored in Dashlane and prompt you to change that password and any other accounts using a similar password.
 Learn more about these types of alerts.

 Update any weak or reused passwords, and let Dashlane do the hard work of remembering complex, unique passwords for all of your accounts.
 We have a few tools that will help you do this.

 - Password Changer gives you the option to automatically change passwords for compatible accounts in seconds.

-- Password Generator automatically offers to generate new, unique passwords for that you'll never even have to learn.
+- Password Generator automatically offers to generate new, unique passwords for you that you'll never even have to learn.
 You can also use it to generate passwords for existing accounts.